The main theme of our research is hydrocarbon energy production and environmental stewardship. There are four major research areas of our activities.

 Mathematical modeling of CO2 injection in the subsurface for improved hydrocarbon recovery and sequestration

-We use advanced high-order methods to numerically model the species flow in complex subsurface formations and hydrodynamic stability theory to analyze the onset of buoyancy-driven convection.
+We use advanced high-order methods to numerically model the species flow in complex subsurface formations and hydrodynamic stability to analyze the onset of buoyancy-driven convection.
 Advanced thermodynamics principles are included in our modeling of subsurface flow.

 Nano-particles in efficient and safe transport in flowline and oil capture